mindojune/mindojune.github.io/README.md

 ## About

-I'm Do June Min, an NLP & Speech Processing Researcher at the University of Michigan.
+I'm Do June Min, an Applied Scientist at AWS specializing in NLP and Speech Processing.
 This website showcases my research, publications, and professional background.

 ## Website Structure